Hermetic Programming: Parameterizing Access to State

 Principle of Least Authority

 Eliminating ambient authority does not prevent programmers from granting too much authority.
-If main(world) is injected with an object containing world.clock, world.fs, world.net, and so on, it can still pass that “god object” down through the call stack.
-This may still be hermetic but it is poor security hygiene.
+If main(world) is injected with an object containing world.clock, world.network, and so on, it can still pass that “god object” down through the call stack.
+This may be hermetic, but it is poor security hygiene.

-The principle of least authority (POLA)12 dictates that main should ask for—and the host should grant—only the capabilities the program actually needs.
-In a hermetic language, the signature of the program’s main function acts as a dependency manifest, and capability-oriented interface standard such as WASI13 can be used as a portable vocabulary for expressing those dependencies.
+The principle of least authority (POLA)14 dictates that main should ask for—and the host should grant—only the capabilities the program actually needs.
+In a hermetic language, the signature of the program’s main function acts as a dependency manifest, and capability-oriented interface standards such as WASI15 can be used as a portable vocabulary for expressing those dependencies.

-POLA also requires attenuating capabilities before passing them onward14: pass a single file handle instead of the whole filesystem, and make it read-only if possible.
+POLA also requires attenuating capabilities before passing them onward:16 pass a single file handle instead of the whole filesystem, and make it read-only if possible.

 1